Simocaso/ms2-second-casoni/README.md

 - Tic Tac Toe Interactive game
 - Dark/light mode toggle on the right-top corner
 - Pro tips expandable box
-- game counter that increments every time a player restarts the game
+- A game counter that increments every time a player restarts the game
 - Prompt feedback message box
+- A restart button to clear the board
 ---

 ## Technologies Used